Want to Improve the Health System? Focus on Gender Equality and Social Inclusion

 In Nigeria, LHSS Senior Equity Advisor Umar Ahmed of Banyan Global has worked with State Health Insurance Agencies (SHIAs) and local government agencies to ensure more of the population, especially those in the most vulnerable situations, can access and afford quality health care.
 For example, LHSS Nigeria has conducted GESI trainings for several SHIAs to increase staff knowledge of various GESI issues in health care.
 They carried out these efforts in areas that might not be as receptive to GESI due to socio-cultural norms but because they know the communities in which they work, and first discuss community needs and then collaborate to develop approaches with local leaders, they have been able to increase recognition of GESI issues within health.
 LHSS Nigeria has also co-developed with the SHIAs and local government agencies actionable GESI policies, so their operations address barriers and discrimination faced by women, young people, persons living with disabilities, and others in vulnerable situations.

-LHSS Colombia and LHSS Nigeria demonstrate that to help strengthen the health system it must be made more welcoming and inclusive to women, young people, LGBTQI+ individuals, migrants, persons living with disabilities, and other typically marginalized and underserved populations through approaches tailored to their communities and in conversation and collaboration with the stakeholders (those who need affordable, high-quality health services and those who provide the services).
+LHSS Colombia and LHSS Nigeria demonstrate that to help strengthen the health system it must be made more welcoming and inclusive to women, young people, LGBTQI+ individuals, migrants, persons living with disabilities, and other typically marginalized and underserved populations through approaches tailored to their communities and in conversation and collaboration with the stakeholders (those who need affordable, high-quality health care and those who provide the services).
 The COVID pandemic emphasized to the world how connected we all are, so it is imperative that we make sure everyone’s health is protected.

 [1] CEDAW, CRC, and CRPD, as cited here: https://www.who.int/news-room/fact-sheets/detail/human-rights-and-health